Healthy Snacks for Babies and Toddlers

 Getting enough calories.
 Because babies and toddlers have small stomachs that fill up quickly, they need to eat multiple times throughout the day to get the energy needed to support their rapid growth.
 Did you know that infants triple their birth weight by one year?6

 Learning appropriate eating behavior.
 Just like mealtime, snack time is an important opportunity both for socialization and modeling healthy eating habits.7

 Read about: Helping your Child Learn to Love Healthy Foods

 Want to learn more about snack options for your little one?
-Our team of registered dietitians, fellow moms, and lactation specialists are available from Monday – Friday 8 am – 6 pm (ET) and Saturday – Sunday 8 am – 2 pm (ET) to answer your questions live.
+Our team of registered dietitian nutritionists, fellow moms, and lactation specialists are available from Monday – Friday 8 am – 6 pm (ET) to answer your questions live.
 Chat now!